roytang/blog/content/quotes/tic.md

 ### 71

 may naisip ako...
-Pag ang janitor ay isang spy, pwede siya tawagin na cleaning agent
+Pag ang janitor ay isang spy, pwede siya

+tawagin na cleaning agent

 ---

 ### 72

-<hunter> i wouldnt want people to stay just for the money if they're not happy
+&lt;hunter&gt; i wouldnt want people to stay just for the money if they're not happy

-<hunter> people should go where they're happy
+&lt;hunter&gt; people should go where they're happy

-<hunter> money affects your happiness minimums, not your maximums
+&lt;hunter&gt; money affects your happiness minimums, not your maximums

-<hunter> your maximums are limited by things like bad work environment, bad coworkers, etc
+&lt;hunter&gt; your maximums are limited by things like bad work environment, bad coworkers, etc

 ---